Half a lifetime ago, back when newspapers were printed on dead trees and wet process darkrooms were still a thing, I

 It turns out that flying is even more geeky than IT and for the uninitiated, reading about either field can be as entertaining as listening to your uncle's golf stories.

-Nonetheless, writing about flying is what I have begun to do and the first excerpts are inside.
+Regardless, I occasionally jot down some thoughts about flying and learning to fly and the first excerpts are inside.

 I move around a lot and not simply to avoid capture.
 "Home" is therefore an elusive concept.
 I've been marooned in the British Isles for nearly 15 years but it still strikes me as odd that I live there.
 London is where I sleep in-between being somewhere else.

 Over the years I've written a lot about life here, there and everywhere.
 It would seem that no matter where I am, there is always some place else I would rather be.